zzb5233/tutorials/README.md

 - Install [Vagrant](https://vagrantup.com) and [VirtualBox](https://virtualbox.org)
 - Clone the repository
 - Before proceeding, ensure that your system has at least 25 Gbytes of free disk space, otherwise the installation can fail in unpredictable ways.
-- `cd vm`
+- `cd vm-ubuntu-20.04`
 - `vagrant up` - This step typically takes over 1 hour to complete, and requires a reliable Internet connection throughout.
 - When the machine reboots, you should have a graphical desktop machine with the required software pre-installed.
 There are two user accounts on the VM, `vagrant` (password `vagrant`) and `p4` (password `p4`).
-The account `p4` should be logged in when the VM boots up by default, and is the one you are expected to use.
+The account `p4` is the one you are expected to use.

 *Note*: Before running the `vagrant up` command, make sure you have enabled virtualization in your environment; otherwise you may get a "VT-x is disabled in the BIOS for both all CPU modes" error.
 Check [this](https://stackoverflow.com/questions/33304393/vt-x-is-disabled-in-the-bios-for-both-all-cpu-modes-verr-vmx-msr-all-vmx-disabl) for enabling it in virtualbox and/or BIOS for different system configurations.

 You will need the script to execute to completion before you can see the `p4` login on your virtual machine's GUI.
 In some cases, the `vagrant up` command brings up only the default `vagrant` login with the password `vagrant`.
 Dependencies may or may not have been installed for you to proceed with running P4 programs.
 Please refer the [existing issues](https://github.com/p4lang/tutorials/issues) to help fix your problem or create a new one if your specific problem isn't addressed there.

-To install dependencies by hand, please reference the [vm](./vm) installation scripts.
+To install dependencies by hand, please reference the [vm-ubuntu-20.04](./vm-ubuntu-20.04) installation scripts.
 They contain the dependencies, versions, and installation procedure.
 You should be able to run them directly on an Ubuntu 16.04 machine:
 - `sudo ./root-bootstrap.sh`